BaderAlshaya/Udacity_DEND/p2/README.md

 **Requirements:**
 - We collect the data for user activity from a music streaming app called **Sparkify** in `CSV` file format.
 - We creat a **Non-Relational (NoSQL) Database** to store the data using `Apache Cassandra` tables.
-- We process the `event_datafile_new.csv` dataset to create a denormalized dataset.
+- We generate and process `event_datafile_new.csv` file to model the denormalized dataset.
-- We use the part of the **ETL Pipeline** being provided to load the date into tables that we create in `Apache Cassandra`.
+- We use part of the **ETL Pipeline** being provided to load the date into tables that we create in `Apache Cassandra`.
-- We create the database and run queries through `Project_1B_ Project_Template.ipynb`
+- We create the database and run queries through `Project_1B_Project_Template.ipynb`
-- We finally test the database by comparing the given expected results with our own generated results.
+- We test the database by comparing the given expected results with our own generated results.

 &nbsp;